Call to order: 01352 757777

 An underweight horse typically has a body condition score of 4 or lower on the 9-point Henneke scale.
 For these horses, aim for gradual weight gain, with an ideal target score of 5.

 With more calories than most meadow hays, beet pulp is also highly palatable, promoting consistent intake.
 Its high energy density supports healthy weight gain, making it ideal for horses that need extra calories.
 For even greater calorie support, consider mixing beet pulp with calorie-dense feeds such as flaked oats, micronised linseed and copra.
-The fibre in beet pulp means that digestion of the starch in a cereal such as oats will slow the release of carbohydrates.
-Adding a June cut grass hay or high-energy alfalfa hay can further aid in weight gain.

-Where poor weight does not respond to increased calories you should always address your worming approach and consult your vet to rule out or address any underlying causes of weight loss.
+Where poor weight does not respond to increased calories, you should always address your worming approach and consult your vet to rule out or address any underlying causes of weight loss.

 Feeding a proportion of beet pulp to old horses to partially replace forage can be very beneficial for their health.
 Beet pulp is an important part of any winter feeding regime to add a fermentable fibre-based feed to an elderly horse’s diet to help them maintain weight through the colder months.
-For those looking for amounts to use with an old horse, this article will help further.
-Beet pulp also adds important water into their daily diet as old horses are susceptible to cold weather dehydration.
-While most fibre in a horse’s diet comes from pasture or hay, alternatives like beet pulp can supplement energy, support digestion, and provide fibre, especially for old horses that struggle to chew traditional forage.

 Beet Pulp as a Performance Feed for Horses